Targeted Charging Review (TCR) and what it means for my business energy

 Ofgem proposes that the current charging methods for electricity do not accurately reflect the costs of building, maintaining and operating it.
 As a result, the Targeted Charging Review (TCR) was launched.

-This new methodology will be implemented from April 2022 to affect TNUoS (Transmission Use of System) and DUoS (Distribution Use of System) charges that businesses often see on their bills.
+This methodology has been implemented since April 2023 to affect TNUoS (Transmission Use of System) and DUoS (Distribution Use of System) charges that businesses often see on their bills.

 What are these charges?